mattstyles/koa-socket/README.md

 Middleware can be added to sockets in much the same way as it is added to a koa instance, currently only generator functions can be used and they must be used in the same way that koa v2 uses them i.e. with `co.wrap`.

+### Example with generator functions

+In the same way as koa v2 uses generator functions, you’ll need to wrap your function in `co.wrap`

 ```js
 const Koa = require( 'koa' )
 const IO = require( 'koa-socket' )